 - Freestyle BMX — stunt riding sport using BMX bikes

-- Supercross — an indoor dirt-bike racing sport which evolved from Motocross, using specifically built indoor dirt tracks.
+- Supercross — an indoor dirt-bike racing sport that evolved from Motocross, using specifically built indoor dirt tracks.

 - Enduro — a motorcycle sport with main objective to traverse a series of checkpoints, arriving exactly at a predetermined time.
 The courses are usually run over thick wooded terrain, sometimes with large obstacles.